MG Car Club Coronavirus LATEST EVENT UPDATES 26/5/20

 - To view UK Government advice visit: www.gov.uk

-Please note: If volunteer organisers of regional events choose to postpone or cancel certain events, members should support them in that decision.
+Please note: As our volunteer organisers announce their move to postpone or cancel certain events, members should support them in that decision.

 Latest event updates: